enormandeau/barque/README.md

 ### Sequence dropout report

 - `sequence_dropout.csv`: Listing how many sequences were present in each sample for every analysis step.
+Depending on library and sequencing quality, as well as the biological diversity found at the sample site, more or less sequences are lost at each of the analysis steps.

 ## Citation